Deafness in Benin: American Sign Language

 Andrew Foster was an African American missionary/pastor that is well regarded as the person who brought American Sign Language (ASL) to Africa.
 He helped open schools for the deaf in several African countries as well as a training center for teaching of the deaf, known as Ibadan.
 The first deaf teachers in Benin came from the training center in Ibadan where they taught ASL to their students.

-Langue des Signes de lAfrique Francophone (LSAF)
+Langue des Signes de l'Afrique Francophone (LSAF)

-Overtime, with ASL being taught and used alongside French, a new form of sign language took on the signs of ASL, but the grammar of French.
-This led to the evolution of Langue des Signes de l’Afrique Francophone (LSAF) which is distinct and unrelated to French Sign Language.
+Over time, with ASL being taught and used alongside French, a new form of sign language took on the signs of ASL, but the grammar of French.
+This led to the evolution of Langue des Signes de l'Afrique Francophone (LSAF) which is distinct and unrelated to French Sign Language.
 LSAF has been considered a dialect of ASL, however recent discussion has led to LSAF to be considered its own language independent from ASL.